-Increase the Number of Career Center Customers Accessing Skill Development and Training Services embedded in an integrated customer flow, and easily accessed by eligible customers with the support of all Center staff.
+Increase the Number of Career Center Customers Accessing Skill Development and Training Services

+• North Carolina's Career Centers will develop, continuously improve, and actively promote a wide range of skill development opportunities through multiple service delivery methods.
+All services in this robust "product box" will be available to all Center customers, embedded in an integrated customer flow, and easily accessed by eligible customers with the support of all Center staff.
 Local Workforce Boards are very strongly encouraged to invest and dedicate more of their valuable resources to pre-vocational skill improvement intensive services.